CRC-FONDA/geoflow/README.md

 repo.
 In order for this to work, certain secrets must be set in the GitHub-repo's section for managing secrets.
 As of the time of writing, they are connected to my personal DockerHub-Account.

+At the end of this document are more information regarding what needs to be set up in GitHub.

-## "Land use and land cover survey" Data
+## "Land use and land cover survey" (LUCAS) Data

 In its current implementation, the workflow relies on [the harmonized LUCAS survey data](https://doi.org/10.1038/s41597-020-00675-z).
 Which can be